getreu/tp-note/doc/source/tp-note--manpage.md

 parent directory name omitting its own *sort-tag*.

-[^sort-tag]: The characters '`_`' and '`-`' are considered to be part of the *sort-tag* when they appear in last position.
+[^sort-tag]: The characters '`_`' and '`-`' are considered to be part of the *sort-tag* even when they appear in last position.

 A note's filename is in sync with its meta-data, when the following is true (slightly simplified, see the configuration file for the complete definition):